Osteoarthritis - Causes, Symptoms and Treatment

 - Osteoarthritis can be confirmed with an x-ray.

-- Common x-ray findings include narrowing of the joint space in between bones, a loss of normal cartilage as well as bone spurs or bone tissue growths.
+- Common x-ray findings include narrowing of the joint space between bones, a loss of normal cartilage and also bone spurs or bone growths.

-Blood tests may be used to exclude other feasible disorders but they can not diagnose osteoarthritis.
+Blood tests may be used in order to exclude other feasible disorders but they can not diagnose osteoarthritis.

 Treatment for Osteoarthritis

 Acetaminophen (Tylenol): has been shown to be as effective as nonsteroidal medication for the pain of knee osteoarthritis.
-People should keep their dose of acetaminophen to under 2000 milligrams a day as higher doses could cause kidney disease.
+People should keep their dose of acetaminophen in order to under 2000 mg a day as higher doses could cause kidney disease.

-Although there is little evidence for the effectiveness of complementary therapies for osteoarthritis, 60 percent of people with all forms of arthritis purchased or are using one type or another.
-If you have severe side-effects as a result of medicine, you may find acupuncture or reflexology helpful in relieving discomfort.
+Although there is little evidence for the effectiveness of complementary therapies in treating osteoarthritis, 60 percent of people with all forms of arthritis have used or are using one type or another.
+If you have severe side-effects as a result of treatment, you may find acupuncture or reflexology helpful in relieving discomfort.